hoshimado/fluorite-sql2way/README.md

-# fluorite-sql2way
+# fluorite-sql2way::skeleton-express-restful
-sample of sqlite and sqlserver
+sample of restful with express for azure.